patelsamirj111/decolyzer/README.md

 # decolyzer

-Python decorator package to allow to run any command/process before and after the execution of your own function code.
+Python decorator package to run any command/process before and after the execution of your own function.
 It also provides functions to create ssh connections, scp operation, channel creation, tcpdump capture analysis.

 Extended documentation: https://github.com/patelsamirj111/decolyzer